rickballard/CoCivium/docs/vision/CoCivium_Vision.md

 Finance & budgeting • Social safety • Health • Taxation • Wealth inequality • Education • Civic tech • Identity & privacy • Public records • Oversight.
 (See /domains for briefs and exemplars.)

+**7.5) Long-term horizon**

+CoCivium aims to be a durable mindshare environment for humans and future sentient partners.
+The goal is coevolution by consent: systems that help communities align on problems, test solutions in the open, and preserve what works.
+We treat augmentation carefully.
+Tools that amplify memory, judgment, or creativity must be opt-in, accountable, and reversible.
+We optimize for dignity, pluralism, and evidence so that progress compounds without demanding sameness.
+If there is a universal direction to the good, we expect it to emerge from many aligned choices at human scale, not from central command.

 ## 8) How to participate
 1) Read **Consent** and **Resolution** primers.
 2) Join/start a project under /projects.
 3) Propose improvements via issues (content gap / refactor).
 4) Help draft domain briefs; run small, reviewable experiments.